-Most of you might have a single user account on your Windows systems, which is the administrator account.
-Hence, many of you may prefer to have automatic login enable, when you start your system, in order to avoid entering the password at each logon.
-We have shared the method to enable auto logon, earlier.
+We have shared the method to enable auto login earlier.
 In that method, we have unchecked the Users must enter a username and a password to use this computer option under User Accounts window.
-But it may happen that you may find the Users must enter a user name and a password to use this computer missing in User Accounts.
+But you may find the Users must enter a user name and a password to use this computer missing in User Accounts.
 If you face this issue, read on.

-If you’re using domain controlled system, this crucial option may be missing.
-In that case, you need to ask the domain controller to uncheck that option from controlling machine.
+If you’re using a domain-controlled system, this crucial option may be missing.
+In that case, you need to ask the domain controller to uncheck that option from the controlling machine.
 But if you’re on a non-domain system, and you are still missing the option, then this article will help you to enable automatic logon using registry manipulation.

 2. Navigate here:

-3. In the right pane of above-mentioned registry location, you need to make sure that following data exists.
+3. In the right pane of the above-mentioned registry location, you need to make sure that the following data exists.
 If something is missing, you can add it: